Lake McKenzie on K'gari (Fraser Island)

-The lake is known not only for being great for swimming, but for its beauty and crystal clear waters.
-As a perched lake, its mass is made up completely of rain water, with no springs or water sources running in or out of it.
-The compact sand and organic matter that cover the floor of the lake prevents water from leaching out, containing all the water within.
+The compact sand and organic matter that cover the floor of the lake prevent water from seeping out.
+So the sand creates a solid bottom, containing all the water within.
 For this reason, the lake remains isolated and contained within itself, which helps maintain its purity and clarity.

-The lakes high acidity levels discourage plants from taking root and has not allowed for any fish life to flourish there, making its shores free of weeds and perfect for swimming.
-However, due to the fact that is has no water running in or out of the lake, it is susceptible to damage caused by tourists who enter the water.
+However, due to the fact that there is no water running in or out of the lake, it is highly susceptible to damage caused by tourists who enter the water.
 Any pollutants that are introduced to the lake (sunscreen, soaps, etc.) have no way of exiting, causing them to accumulate in the water, where they will forever stay.
-For this reason it is important that visitors take extra care when swimming in the water, leaving nothing behind, including chemicals by avoiding applying sunscreens or lotions before they get in.